Supporting University of South Carolina Upstate

-As a 501(c)(3) nonprofit corporation incorporated under the state law of South Carolina, the purpose of the Capital Development Foundation is to own, manage, lease, sell, convey and/or transfer real estate and other capital developments to be used for the benefit of the University of South Carolina (USC) Upstate and the USC Upstate Foundation.
+As a 501(c)(3) nonprofit corporation incorporated under the state law of South Carolina, the Capital Development Foundation serves as a supporting organization of the USC Upstate Foundation.
+The purpose of the Capital Development Foundation is to own, manage, lease, sell, convey and/or transfer real estate and other capital developments to be used for the benefit of the University of South Carolina (USC) Upstate and the USC Upstate Foundation.

 - John Bauknight, Vice Chair

 - Jason Lynch